suyashambule/suyashambule/readme.md

 ### 🚀 About Me

 - 🎓 Graduated in **Data Science, AI, and Digital Business**
-- 💼 Currently interning as a **Data Scientist**, applying ML in real-world use cases
 - 🔥 Passionate about **Python, ML, Deep Learning, NLP, LLM applications**, and **Computer Vision**
 - 🧑‍💻 Worked on projects in **healthcare, automotive, and financial risk analytics**
 - 🌱 Exploring **Groq LLMs**, **LangChain agents**, and **edge AI deployment**